LR6549/simpleGUI/README.md

 - Integrate **JFLX_Header** libraries for extended functionality.
 - Eventual switch from **SFML 3.0.0** to **SDL3** for broader platform support.
 - Implementation of additional widgets such as **Entries, Images, Menubars**, and more.
+(Keyboard handling)
 - Refinement of current functionality, including **thread management, rendering optimizations**, and general stability improvements.